Today's startups for tomorrow's economy

 GRA accelerates the launch and growth of university enterprises

-GRA’s venture development program helps Georgia’s universities move more discoveries out of the lab and into the world.
+GRA’s Innovation & Entrepreneurship program helps Georgia’s universities move more discoveries out of the lab and into the world.

 We do this by providing crucial early-stage investment and advice to help researchers shape startup companies around their inventions.
 (The most promising of these companies often receive added investment from GRA Venture Fund, a public-private investment fund.)